 Ginger Sauce with Nori Seaweed

-The Nori Seaweed, in addition to being known as the leaf with which rice is wrapped in sushi, it’s a seaweed with innumerable health properties and also provides flavour in many oriental preparations.
+Nori Seaweed is used to wrap the rice and filling to make sushi, it’s a seaweed with innumerable health properties and also provides flavour in many exotic preparations.

 You can buy them: in leaves (toasted or not), in flakes, in powder, in strips …